SharePoint/sp-dev-docs/docs/schema/field-element-list.md

 <tbody>
 <tr class="odd">
 <td align="left"><p>**Aggregation**</p></td>
 <td align="left"><p>Optional **Text</span>.
 Used in an aggregate field on an XML form to specify the function to apply to a collection of values or elements returned by an XPath expression.
-If you use the <span class="keyword">Node</span> attribute to specify an XPath expression that returns a collection of values, you can also include an <span class="keyword">Aggregation** attribute that specifies the action to take on the value set that is returned.
+If you use the **Node</span> attribute to specify an XPath expression that returns a collection of values, you can also include an **Aggregation** attribute that specifies the action to take on the value set that is returned.
 This action can be either an aggregation function or an indication of the particular element within the collection.</p>
 <p>Possible values include the following:</p>
 <ul>
 <li><p>**sum**   Add the values.</p></li>